uwescience/myria-docs/myriaX.markdown

 machine(s) on your cluster.

-XXX POINTER TO FAQ IN CASE THERE ARE PROBLEMS WITH THE ABOVE STEPS XXX
+XXX POINTER TO FAQ and GITHUB ISSUES IN CASE THERE ARE PROBLEMS WITH THE ABOVE STEPS XXX